unicok/go-os/discovery/README.md

 In the future it will also understand massive failure based on network events and stop from deleting the registry cache.

+The platform implementation is backed by a discovery service which acts as a read layer and builds on the Netflix Eureka 2.0 model.

 ```go
 // Discovery builds on the registry as a mechanism
 // for finding services.
 It includes heartbeating